Do you really have a team when someone keeps messing with the membership?

 Some organizations assign people who in between projects (or managers) to what ever team seems (operative word “seems”) to need more staff.
 This is the warm-body theory of staffing, that holds that you can plug a person with roughly the right skills into a team and achieve productivity right away.
 (There’s a related fantasy, that full utilization is desirable and efficient).
 The reality is that plugging people into a team creates a revolving door effect and the effort to bring people up to speed slows down productive work (see Brook’s law).

-In terms of getting work done (and keeping people engaged) organizations are better off it people who are “in between” work on their own special projects, attend training, or just take a breather.
+In terms of getting work done (and keeping people engaged) its more effective when people between teams or projects work on their own special projects, attend training, or just take a breather.